MPP/JD Joint Degree

 Students can earn both the MPP and JD in a four-year period.
-Individuals considering a career in policymaking in government, nonprofits, and in the private sector that require professional training in both legal and policy analysis are encouraged to apply.
+Individuals considering a career in government, nonprofits, and the private sector that require professional training in both legal and policy analysis are encouraged to apply.

-To apply for the joint degree program, students must submit separate admissions applications to the College of Law and the MPP program meeting the requirements for each.
+To apply for the joint degree program, students must submit separate applications to the College of Law and the MPP program.
+Students are required to satisfy the regular admissions requirements for each program to be accepted into each program.
 Admission to one program does not guarantee admission to the other.
-Students may apply to both programs at the same time, however, a law student may apply to the MPP program during their first year of law school and thus be able to complete the joint degree program.
-Students are required to satisfy the regular admissions requirements for each program and be accepted into each program.
+Students may apply to both programs at the same time or a law student may apply to the MPP program during their first year of law school.

-Students spend their first year in the joint program at the Law School completing the required units of law courses.
+Students spend their first year in the joint program at the Law School completing required law courses.
 During the second, third and fourth years, students are able to take law and/or public policy courses.
-Students may count up to nine credit hours of College of Law class work toward fulfilling the 40 credit-hour requirement of the MPP degree, and may count up to twelve credit hours of MPP class work toward fulfilling the 88 credit-hour requirement of the JD degree.
-Upon completion of all requirements of both programs, students earn two separate degrees, a JD degree awarded by the College of Law and a MPP degree awarded by the College of Social and Behavioral Science.
+Students may count up to nine credit hours of College of Law class work toward fulfilling the 40 credit-hour requirement of the MPP degree.
+Students may also count up to twelve credit hours of MPP class work toward fulfilling the 88 credit-hour requirement of the JD degree.
+Upon completion of all requirements in both programs, students earn two separate degrees, a JD degree awarded by the College of Law and a MPP degree awarded by the College of Social and Behavioral Science.

 Law School Classes (Cannot take MPP classes during first year of law school)